 When people call our firm, they will have something particular on their minds.
 Usually, it is a recent termination or other workplace issues.
-Why else call a law firm?
+Why else call a law firm in Hamilton, Ontario?
 We are not known for our 5-star meals or wide array of garden furniture.

 Many people will look at their situation and narrow what they want to know down to a single question.
 Often that question is, “Is my termination package fair?”
 It will then be understandably frustrating when a lawyer will not answer that simple question, which the caller feels has a one-word answer.
 Why can’t a lawyer simply answer if they will spend the next fifteen minutes asking all sorts of questions anyway?
 Wouldn’t it be easier to spend five seconds answering then move on with the day?

 There are two reasons this is a critical misconception.

 The first is due to the Rules of Professional Conduct.
 Lawyers have extensive duties to the profession, the Justice system, to their clients and to the public at large.
 Lawyers have laws about being a lawyer, and violating those can mean being sued for negligence and losing the ability to practice law.

 Rule 1.1-1 defines the ‘Client’ as anyone who has retained the lawyer, but also anyone who “reasonably concludes that the lawyer has agreed to render legal services on their behalf.”
 If you call a lawyer and ask a legal question, and they answer, that is a legal service rendered on behalf of you.

 At this point in a phone call, the lawyer will only know the information the caller has given them and will have no way of verifying any of it.
 This is a problem as the Law Society of Ontario has strict by-laws about identifying clients and verifying their identity.